antonellabasso/antonellabasso.github.io/2023-05-01-basso-thesis.md

 equal citizens of a democratic society that we make the conscious effort to prevent the production and reproduction of (discriminatory) bias within our systems—especially those which serve as tools for consequential decision making.
-It is in this light that we decided to tackle the project of fair prediction from the angle of causality, proposing an intuitive method for optimally training predictive models that will satisfy the standards of accuracy and fairness assumed in given contexts.
+It is in this light that we’ve decided to tackle the project of fair prediction from the angle of causality, proposing an intuitive method for optimally training predictive models to satisfy the standards of accuracy and fairness assumed in given contexts.
 In particular, we followed the work of Nabi, Malinsky, and Shpitser (2022) to present a parallel approach that appeals to path-specific counterfactual fairness and simplifies the optimization problem by penalizing, rather than constraining, the unfair PSE.
 By proposing to modify the objective function directly to include an L1